basistime/netcdf-dockerfiles/dockerfiles/centos_simple/file_assembly/README.md

 To enforce consistency of common build steps across files, the actual Dockerfiles are assembled from component parts.

-Every Dockerfile in the centos\_from\_packages directory is assembled by running assemble\_dockerfiles.sh, which loops over every file ending in "pkgs" and prepends centos-pkgs-base.
+Every Dockerfile in the centos\_simple directory is assembled by running assemble\_dockerfiles.sh, which loops over every file beginning with "centos" and prepends centos-base-simple.
 The output is placed in the parent directory.